cbonami/shop-os/README.md

 $ oc process openshift//jenkins-ephemeral | oc apply -f- -n productcatalogue-os-build
 $ oc process openshift//jenkins-ephemeral | oc apply -f- -n shopfront-os-build
 ```

+This also creates a Service Account 'jenkins' that will need to get access to the various microservices in all namespaces (ldv, abt, etc).

 ### 3. Instantiate Pipeline